elrnv/autodiff/README.md

   2. compute your function using this variable as the input.

   3. request the derivative from this variable using the `deriv` method.

-# Disclaimer

-This library is a work in progress and is not ready for production use.

 # Examples